mantoni/impl.js/README.md

 ### Contracts

-A Contract is a plain Node module that exports an API of empty functions.
+A Contract is a plain Node module that exports some functions.
+The functions body will be ignored and can be empty.
 A simple contract for a messaging API could look like this:

 ```js
 // module: my-messaging-contract
 exports.publish = function (message, callback) {};
 ```

-The module exposing the contract can document the API and releases versions should follow [SemVer](http://semver.org).
-Any JavaScript object that implements a contract has to expose functions with the same name and arity as defined in the contract.
+The module exposing the contract can document the API.
+Release versions should follow [semantic versioning](http://semver.org).
+Any JavaScript object that implements a contract must expose functions with the same name and arity as defined in the contract.

 ### Types